-How To Know If Your Pain Is Muscular Or Something Else (And When Massage Actually Helps)
+Understanding Pain: Know If Your Pain is Muscular or Something Else

-Muscular pain usually comes from strain, overuse, or injury to the muscles.
+Muscular pain usually stems from strain, overuse, or injury to the muscles.
 It often feels like a dull ache, tightness, or stiffness.
 Here are some common signs:

 For example, after a long day of gardening, you might feel tightness and soreness in your lower back muscles.
 This is a classic case of muscular pain caused by overuse.